ChrisVee/ChrisVee/README.md

 As a self-starter with a background in sports, I'm especially passionate about healthy, intentional living while making a difference in the tech industry.
 I've got a sharp eye for product and design.
 I love communities, productivity, and automations which is why I find projects around composability and React components to be one of my favourite parts of the job.
 So let's build something epic together and bring the internet closer 🚀

-🌱 I’m currently learning React.js
+• 🌱 I’m currently learning React.js
-⚡ Fun fact: I'm the rare breed who loves building AND selling (have sold $30k of my own products)
+• ⚡️ Fun fact: I'm the rare breed who loves building AND selling